anant0000/docker-project/README.md

 With just one command you can download your container but firstly  you have to download a image of OS you want to work on from docker hub that too is too easy.(Eg. being Centos:7 from docker-hub).

 ## Docker-Image
-As seen above we can download image from docker-hub ,we  can also create our own image by customising our older downloaded image .eg we can create our own webserver image that can
+As seen above we can download image from docker-hub ,we  can also create our own image by customising our older downloaded image .eg we can create our own webserver image and further it can be used by anyone .

 ##Docker Volume
                There is  a big myth that data inside container is not permanent .It is true only if you do not have core Docker knowledge .We have to mount some directory from our docker-host to make our data permanent.We can do this by :